pnm27/snRNA_scRNA_Pipeline/README.md

      - scRNA seq
 	   - [ ] simple
        - [ ] complex
+   - [ ] Remove dependency on STARsolo as an aligner.
    - [ ] Combine sub-workflows split_bams and split_bams_gt.
+   - [ ] Add options in config file to allow adding extra params for every software:
+     - [ ] WASP mode in STARsolo_sort.snkmk
    - [ ] Add new Picard metrics.
-   - [ ] Include in new_config.yaml an option to select wasp mode in the rule STARsolo
+   - [ ] Include in new_config.yaml an option to select wasp mode for the rule STARsolo_sort.snkmk
    - [ ] Search Ranking of readthedocs (using config file for this too).
    - [ ] Might incorporate git submodules for repos on git that I use.